 Blue Apron vs. Home Chef: Price

-The minimum spend with Blue Apron is $47.95 per week.
-That will get you two, two-serving meal kits (excluding premium meals) at $9.99 per serving, plus $7.99 shipping ($8.99 for four-serving kits).
+The minimum spend with Blue Apron is $57.95 per week.
+That will get you two, two-serving meal kits (excluding premium meals) at $11.99 per serving, plus $9.99 shipping.
 The maximum you can order from Blue Apron is two boxes, each of which holds four, four-serving meal kits.
-At that level, you get the lowest price per serving ($7.49) and you get free shipping, which kicks in once you subscribe to three recipes per week, whether that's for two- or four-serving kits.
-The grand total for that order of 32 servings is $239.68.
+At that level, you get the lowest price per serving, which comes to $7.99.

-The minimum spend with Home Chef is $49.95.
-For that, you receive a pair of two-serving kits, which, at $8.99 per serving, costs $35.96 plus $13.99 for shipping.
+The minimum spend with Home Chef is $53.95.
+For that, you receive a pair of two-serving kits, which, at $9.99 per serving, costs $39.96 plus $13.99 for shipping.
 In terms of the maximum, you can order a lot of food from Home Chef.
-Yet, no matter how much you buy, Home Chef's price per serving stays the same, and you will pay at least $7.99 for shipping.
-Thirty-two servings would cost $241.73.
+Yet, no matter how much you buy, Home Chef's price per serving stays the same, and you will pay at least $9.99 for shipping.
 Blue Apron, therefore, wins on price, though not by much.

 Blue Apron vs. Home Chef: Meal Choices

 Home Chef has three categories of meal kits: standard meal kits, 15-minute meal kits, and easy prep meal kits.
 Each week the company deploys a new menu with 13 standard kits, two 15-minute kits, and five easy prep kits, for a total of 20 weekly options.
 All the menu items are available in serving sizes of two, four, six, and eight.
 There's also a collection of 15 weekly extras, including things like dessert, breakfast and lunch items, salads, and assorted a la carte proteins.